An email list is like a giant white elephant in the room.

 Email providers are providers that keep your email subscribers safe, they comply with laws that we all must abide by and they automate pretty much everything you want.

-Seriously, who wants to be emailing at 2 am because someone signed up for something and you want to thank them.
+Seriously, who wants to be emailing at 2 am because someone signed up for something and you want to thank them or give them a confirmation their order went through?

 That’s what your email provider is for.